Tuscany Wine Tours FAQ

 Will we be the only customers at wineries?

-There may be a few other people at our wineries, but definitely not crowds.
-You will have your own private table and receive individual attention.
+As stated above, there may be a few other people at the wineries, but not crowds.
+Your tastings will be seated, you’ll have you own a private table and receive individual attention.
+If you’d prefer something even more exclusive, look up my Extra Private Premium Wines of Tuscany Tour.

 Do I need to tip?

 There is no truth in the information all over the internet that you never tip in Italy.
 Of course you can tip, it’s just that Italians don’t tip as often as in the States.
-It’s simply not as automatic, so no one will be offended if you don’t.
-However this doesn’t mean we never tip.
-Don’t tip common services like a quick coffee etc. But if you have continued service involving hours or days (hotel staff, waiters, drivers), then I assure you it’s appreciated.
+No one will be offended if you don’t, but it’s appreciated if you do.
+We generally don’t tip short services like a quick coffee etc. But if you have continued service involving hours or days (hotel staff, waiters, drivers), then I assure you it’s appreciated.
 The sum is up to you, but if you tip like back home you won’t go wrong.

 Is your business certified in any way?

 Yes, I’m the holder of an official license as a state-registered chauffeur.
 The license is called N.C.C.
 To obtain it you have to take practical and theoretical exams and also have a record of good conduct.
 The license gives me access to off-limit city centers otherwise banned to private vehicles.
-This is why I can pick you from your doorstep anywhere in the city
+This is why I can pick you from your doorstep anywhere in the city, and not from a meeting point as offered by some companies.

 Are you a travel agency?